islasola/mockdoc/apis/examples.md

 Suspends a cluster.
 This operation will stop the cluster and your data will remain intact.

+> 📘 Notes
+>
+> You should always use an API key as the token.
+> This applies only to dedicated clusters.
+You should add a payment method before you can perform this action.

 ```shell
 curl --request POST \ "https://controller.${CLOUD_REGION_ID}.zillizcloud.com/v1/clusters/<Cluster-ID>/suspend" \
      --header "Authorization: Bearer ${TOKEN}" \